 All of my videos are available from my instructor page, or you can follow the links below for specific playlists and courses.

-I’ve recorded the lessons for a new course on the Maybe data type, using the excellent crocks library.
-I had a ton of fun making it and I’m looking forward to it being published.
+My course on the Maybe data type, using the excellent crocks library is out!
+I had a ton of fun making this one.

 This is my second full course on egghead.
 It covers the core concepts needed to use Redux when building a React application.
 It covers the basics of creating a store through using middleware for async actions and even includes lessons on React Router v4 and how to prepare your app for deployment and make it live with